 Sole TT8

-With a 22” x 60” running area, the Sole TT8 is noticeably larger than their smaller treadmills.
-But shares the same frame as the F85.
-The console on the TT8 is a 10.1 TFT LCD.
-Though it’s not a touch screen and can’t mirror your android device like other Sole models.
-Although there is a tablet stand available just above the main console.
-The treadmill also features sidebar controls for easy adjustment while running.
+The Sole TT8 boasts a spacious 22” x 60” running surface, which is noticeably larger than their smaller treadmill models, yet it shares the same robust frame as the F85.
+The TT8 features a 15.6″ TFT LCD console, although it’s not touch-sensitive and cannot mirror your Android device, unlike some other Sole models.
+However, there is a convenient tablet stand positioned just above the primary console, and the treadmill also offers sidebar controls for easy adjustments while you’re running.

 Sole F85